 Benin's strategic location on the Gulf of Guinea allows the country to generate an annual revenue through re-exportation.
-The country's economy, however, is unstable.
-This is due primarily to fluctuations in world markets for the country's cotton production.
+The country's economy, however, is unstable, which is due primarily to fluctuations in world markets for the country's cotton production.

 Benin has made tremendous progress in democratic governance, particularly with the transparent and peaceful presidential elections held in 2006 and 2011.
 The government is also increasing its efforts to reduce corruption.